2i2c-org/infrastructure/docs/howto/filesystem-management/data-transfer.md

 Open and merge a PR with these changes so that other engineers cannot accidentally overwrite them.

-We can now delete the pod we created to mount the filestores:
+We can now delete the pod we created to mount the NFS servers:

 ```bash
 kubectl --namespace $HUB_NAME delete pod ${CLUSTER_NAME}-root-home-shell